 A substantial portion of the firm's construction practice involves the resolution of disputes on a wide variety of commercial and industrial projects.
-Examples of the kinds of projects we have litigated include wastewater treatment facilities, office buildings, shopping centers, power plants, DIA projects, highway projects, schools, etc. The firm represents owners, developers, contractors and suppliers in range of construction disputes, ranging from complex defect and disruption claims (discussed below) to disputes over changes and over the scope of work.
+Examples of the kinds of projects we have litigated include wastewater treatment facilities, office buildings, shopping centers, power plants, DIA projects, highway projects, schools, etc. The firm represents owners, developers, contractors, subcontractors, and suppliers in range of construction disputes, ranging from complex defect and disruption claims (discussed below) to disputes over changes and the enforcement of mechanic's liens.

-Time is critical in construction and often drives profitability.
-When delays occur, the question invariably turns to responsibility for the resulting damages, whether that be an owner's delay in making the site available, delays in delivery of owner-supplied materials, revisions to the plans, etc. Al Cohen has handled countless delay claims since they began practicing law in the late 1970s.
+Time is critical in construction and drives profitability.
+When delays occur, the question invariably turns to responsibility for the resulting damages, whether that be an owner's delay in making the site available, delays in delivery of owner-supplied materials, revisions to the plans, etc. Al Cohen has handled countless delay claims since he began practicing law in 1979.

 Sorting out the cause and effect of delays is the goal in every delay claim.
 For large projects, this will involve a critical path scheduling analysis and the retaining of a qualified scheduling expert, which can be costly.
 We aim to manage costs by ensuring that the analysis is a cooperative venture between expert and client.
 We are also experienced in exposing the "tricks of the trade" used by scheduling experts, including the use of programming techniques which are not readily visible in the Primavera schedules produced in a final report.

 This is a rapidly evolving area of practice.
 For example, over a dozen Colorado municipalities have enacted their own construction defect ordinances.
-Another example is the evolving "economic loss rule," which addresses when a construction claimant can bring a claim against parties with whom it did not contract.
+Another example is the evolving "economic loss rule," which addresses when a construction claimant can bring a claim against parties whose obligations are also covered by contract.
 Of necessity, we stay up on developments in this quickly changing field.

 The firm does not act as insurance defense counsel.
 We do, however, work with the client to submit claims to its insurance carriers (typically the CGL carrier but occasionally a professional liability carrier for design-build contractors).
 As a result, we are often utilized as insurance coverage counsel, helping to ensure that defense costs and any eventual settlement or award are paid by the insurers.